Course Offerings and Schedule

 Intensive courses are offered either through a blended model or by distributed learning (DL) for students around the globe.

-The eResident format uses a blended model in which students and faculty engage in both online and resident activities that ensure high quality interaction and feedback, student learning and assessment, and academic rigor.
-Each offering of five (5) weeks consists of four (4) components: PREPARATION, SEMINAR, SYNTHESIS, and ASSESSMENT.
+The eRes format uses a blended model in which students and faculty engage in both online and resident activities that ensure high quality interaction and feedback, student learning and assessment, and academic rigor.
+Each offering of five (5) weeks consists of four (4) components: Preparation, Seminar, Synthesis, and Assessment.

 Distributed Learning (DL)

-Effective the 2011-2012 AY, all iCollege eResident and Distance Learning Courses award 3 graduate credit hours.
-Courses taken by students in other colleges through the NDU electives system are awarded 2 graduate credit hours for eResident courses and 3 hours for DL courses.
+All CIC eResident and Distance Learning Courses award three (3) graduate credit hours.
+Courses taken by students in other colleges through the NDU electives system are awarded two (2) graduate credit hours for eRes courses and three (3) hours for DL courses.